throwaway121998/sysc-4001-assignment-3/README.md

 	Else if action is CHECK_NAME
 		Send action to bookkeeper
-		Get input for employee id and send to bookkeeper Receive message from bookkeeper and print employee name Else if action is CHECK_DEPARTMENT
+		Get input for employee id and send to bookkeeper Receive message from bookkeeper and print employee name if it exist Else if action is CHECK_DEPARTMENT
 		Send action to bookkeeper
-		Get input for employee id and send to bookkeeper Receive message from bookkeeper and print employee department Else if action is CHECK_SALARY
+		Get input for employee id and send to bookkeeper Receive message from bookkeeper and print employee department if it exist Else if action is CHECK_SALARY
 		Send action to bookkeeper
-		Get input for employee id and send to bookkeeper Receive message from bookkeeper and print employee salary Else if action is CHECK_EMPLOYEE_NUMBER
+		Get input for employee id and send to bookkeeper Receive message from bookkeeper and print employee salary if it exist Else if action is CHECK_EMPLOYEE_NUMBER
 		Send action to bookkeeper
-		Get input for employee name and send to bookkeeper Receive message from bookkeeper and print employee id Else if action is CHECK
+		Get input for employee name and send to bookkeeper Receive message from bookkeeper and print employee id if it exist Else if action is CHECK
 		Send action to bookkeeper
 		Get input for employee department and send to bookkeeper